jrasmusson/ios-starter-kit/howtos/height-of-label.md

 <img src="https://github.com/jrasmusson/ios-starter-kit/blob/master/howtos/images/height-of-text.png" alt="drawing" width="400"/>

 `UILabel` normally has intrinsic height.
 So no need to calculate.
-But
+But occasionally you do need to dynamically calculate the height for autolayout (i.e. sometimes in `UIStackView` inside a `UIScollView`).

 ```swift
 //